 MBA Students admitted in the academic bulletin from fall 2015 through spring 2020 are subject to a final project (ADMN 6910).

 MBA Comprehensive Exam

-Students beginning fall 2020 will have a comprehensive exam (ADMN 6981) as their culminating experience.
+MBA students will have a comprehensive exam (ADMN 6981) as their culminating experience.
 Please see below for detail.

 Comprehensive Examination Structure

-- One question from each of the courses (Acct 6060, Fin 6020, IST 6090, MGMT 6010, MGMT 6850, MKTG 6050, and SCM 6070) will be asked.
-A total of 7 questions (including various types such as essay, calculation, definition, etc) will be asked.
-In each Semester, Departments can update questions.
+- The MBA comprehensive examination will include one question from each of the essential courses (ACCT 6060, FIN 6020, IST 6090, MGMT 6010, MGMT 6850, MKTG 6050,SCM 6070, and ENTR 6210).
+A total of 8 questions (including various types such as essay, calculation, definition, etc.) will be included on the examination.

 Tips for Preparation

-Potential Comprehensive Examination Questions (not for finance comp mentioned above):
+Potential Comprehensive Examination Questions for AY 2023-2024:

 Departmental committee or faculty members who make questions will evaluate students’ answers.
 Each question will be graded as “High Pass,” “Pass,” or “No-Pass,” based on grading rubrics.